 So now that you know what QYP is all about, you're probably wondering 'how can I get involved?'
 It’s very simple – just apply through our online form above or download the application form.

 QYP runs throughout the year, so you’ll usually have a few months to complete anything that the program requires of you.
-You’ll also be working alongside other Youth Members in your Department, so the workload is often a shared one.
+You’ll also be working alongside other Youth Members in your Portfolio, so the workload is often a shared one.
 Many full-time university and high school students have completed the program without difficulty, so you certainly won’t be losing sleep over QYP.

 However, it is expected that once you agree to commence the program, you remain engaged in it until the end – you have been selected over other similarly outstanding youth in your electorate, and to pull out is to do a disservice to them, and to yourself.